qmlbook/qmlbook/en/ch15/index.rst

         delegate: Text { 'Char['+ index +']: ' + model.char }
     }

 The QML views knows how to handle these different models.
 For models coming from the C++ world the view expects a specific protocol to be followed.
 This protocol is defined in an API (``QAbstractItemModel``) together with documentation for the dynamic behavior.
-The API was developed for the desktop widget world and is flexible enough to act as a base for trees, or multi column tables as also lists.
-In QML we mostly only use the list version of the API (``QAbstractListModel``).
+The API was developed for the desktop widget world and is flexible enough to act as a base for trees, or multi column tables as well as lists.
+In QML, we almost only use the list version of the API (``QAbstractListModel``).
 The API contains some mandatory functions to be implemented and some are optional.
 The optional parts mostly handle the dynamic use case of adding or removing of data.

 A simple model
 --------------